 We rendezvous in Plymouth for a walking tour of this proud city.
 We will see the Mayflower Steps where the Pilgrim Fathers embarked for the US, and The Hoe, where Sir Francis Drake was playing bowls when the Spanish Armada was sighted.
 We transfer to Pentillie Castle, our home for the next six nights where, in the early evening, we meet for drinks on the terrace overlooking the river and its valley, before an Introductory Talk and Welcome Dinner.

-Today’s highlight is a visit to Cotehele, a wonderful Tudor house with many stories and legends, festooned with tapestries and adorned with textiles, arms and armour, pewter, brass and old oak furniture; a magical experience as little has changed over the years.
+Today’s highlight is a visit to Cotehele, a wonderful Tudor house with many stories and legends, festooned with tapestries and adorned with textiles, arms and armor, pewter, brass and old oak furniture.
+It's a magical experience as little has changed over the years.
 Outside, we wander through the formally planted terraces, the Valley Garden, which includes a medieval stewpond and dovecote.
 We may climb the 18th-century Prospect Tower folly, with fantastic views.
 Cotehele Quay is the home of the restored Tamar sailing barge 'Shamrock'.
-The Discovery Centre tells the story of the Tamar Valley.
+The Discovery Center tells the story of the Tamar Valley.
 We return to Pentillie before going out to a local restaurant for dinner.

 Today, we depart by private ferry (tide and weather permitting) for a day on Rame Head.
-We will visit Mount Edgcumbe Counrty Park: an 865-acre coastal estate designed by Sir Richard Edgcumbe of Cotehele in 1547-53.
-Ancient and rare trees include a 400 year old lime, a splendid Lucombe oak, and many others set amidst classical garden buildings and even a folly!
-There are spectacular views across Plymouth Sound.
+We will visit Mount Edgcumbe Country Park: an 865-acre coastal estate designed by Sir Richard Edgcumbe of Cotehele in 1547-53.
+Ancient and rare trees include a 400 year old lime, a splendid Lucombe oak, and many others set amidst classical garden buildings with spectacular views across Plymouth Sound.
 After lunch at the Edgcumbe Arms, we walk along the coastal footpath to the ancient villages of Kingsand and Cawsand.
 We return to Pentillie for Dinner.

 After breakfast, we leave for a day on Dartmoor, where landscape and history have inspired stories from Arthur Conan Doyle's Hound of the Baskervilles to Michael Morpurgo's War Horse.
 Joined by Dr. Tom Greeves, a cultural environmentalist, we walk to Ditsworthy Warren and see several of the locations Steven Spielberg used in the recent filming of his Oscar-nominated War Horse including the Narracott farmhouse and the field where Joey learned to plow.
 We explore Drizzlecombe and its superb prehistoric stone rows and barrows, medieval farm ruins and old tin workings, and learn about the folklore, farming and unique way of life of Dartmoor.
 Lunch will be in a traditional Dartmoor pub and, in the afternoon, there is chance to visit the historic town of Tavistock, the birthplace of Sir Francis Drake.
 The church of St Eustachius is well worth a visit and there will be a chance to stroll around the local market which sells good antiquarian books and prints as well as fresh, local produce.
 We meet again in the evening for dinner in Pentillie Castle.